heroku/vegur/README.md

 - Tests
 - Documentation
 - Rationale
-- Proper commit description
+- Proper commit description.

+A good commit message should include a rationale for the change, along with the existing, expected, and new behaviour.

-And all contributed work will be reviewed before being merged (or rejected).
+All contributed work will be reviewed before being merged (or rejected).

 This proxy is used in production with existing apps, and a commitment to backwards compatibility (or just working in the real world) is in place.